Sunday-AMATARE/Sunday-AMATARE.github.io/_pages/about.md

 News
 ======
-* August 2025: Our paper got accepted at IEEE Military Communications Conference, 2025 🎉
+* August 2025: Our paper got accepted at IEEE MILCOM, 2025 🎉
 * May 2025: Our paper, SauRON, won the Best Paper Award at IEEE INFOCOM (NetRobiCS), 2025.
 Congratulations Team 🎉
 * February 2025: Our paper got accepted at IEEE INFOCOM (NetRobiCS), 2025 🎉
 * February 2025: Our paper got accepted at IEEE INFOCOM (DTwin), 2025 🎉